KevinSDJ/spring-security-demo/README.md

 #### if you want to try the application
 1. Clone the repository
-2. Make sure you have maven , docker and docker-compose installed on your computer
+2. Make sure you have docker and docker-compose installed on your computer

 ***
 ### run docker compose on the cloned project folder at the same level as the dockerfile
-- `mvn package`

 - `docker-compose up -d`